orsonteodoro/gcf2/profiles/gaming/README.md

 ### Solution

-The Rational solution, -Oflag(s) that are no less than 16.67 performance penalty is/are required to achive 25 FPS or more, so find the -Oflag level(s) that fits it.  -O3 (Solution by ricers), -O2 (Solution by distro), -Os (best case or by chance or trial or error).
+The rational solution, -Oflag(s) that are no less than 16.67 performance penalty is/are required to achive 25 FPS or more, so find the -Oflag level(s) that fits it.  -O3 (Solution by ricers), -O2 (Solution by distro), -Os (best case or by chance or trial or error).
 The side-effect is increased build time.

-The Intuitive solution, performance bumps are done to get over the 50% drop, so keep bumping the -Oflag (through divide and conquer) until it appears to be 25 FPS.
+The intuitive solution, performance bumps are done to get over the 50% drop, so keep bumping the -Oflag (through divide and conquer) until it appears to be 25 FPS.
 (Solution used by this repo).
 The side-effect is random increased runtime cost.
 The quirk descriptions for performace degration are listed below.